MicrosoftDocs/quantum-docs/articles/contributing-overview.md

 ## Where do contributions go?

 The Quantum Development Kit includes a number of different pieces that all work together to realize a platform for writing quantum programs.
-Each of these different pieces finds its home on a different repository, so the one of the earlier things to sort out is where each contribution best belongs.
+Each of these different pieces finds its home in a different GitHub repository, so the one of the earlier things to sort out is where each contribution best belongs.

 - [**microsoft/Quantum**](https://github.com/Microsoft/Quantum): Samples and tools to help get started with the Quantum Development Kit.
 - [**microsoft/QuantumLibraries**](https://github.com/Microsoft/QuantumLibraries): Standard and domain-specific libraries for the Quantum Development Kit.